MinionEnjoyer/Tic-Tac-Toe/README.md

 ## Credits

-A big thanks to my Dad, Mache Creeger, and to the Cascadia College Students and Teachers
+A big thanks to my Dad, Mache Creeger, and to the Cascadia College Students and Teachers!

 ## License